Copilot-Language/copilot/copilot-bluespec/DESIGN.md

 ## External streams

 The example above sampled data from a stream that was defined within the Copilot specification.
-To see what happens when a specification uses an external stream, let's make one small change to the example:
+Copilot also features a notion of _external_ streams, which sample data from the surrounding environment.
+(For instance, one could populate an external stream with data read from a sensor in a real-world application.)
+To see what happens when a specification uses an external stream, let's make one small change to the example above:

 ```diff
  fibs :: Stream Word32